jleffler/soq/src/so-5256-3870/README.md

 This is OK, but the strategy runs into problems if the data is not `int` but is already `long long` data.

-I created three variant solutions, which will probably be posted soon.
+I created four variant solutions, some of which will probably be posted as an answer to the SO question.

 ### `array-range-17.c`